dataengineeringpilipinas/datahub/docs/projects/README.md

 1. **Copy Template**:
    - Scroll down to the template section below
    - Click the 'Raw' button on the top right of the template section
-   - Copy the entire raw Markdown content
+   - Copy the entire raw Markdown content below the line

 2. **Create File**:
    - In this `projects` folder, create a new file named `your-project-name.md`
    - Paste the copied template into this new file

 3. **Fill Details**:
-   - Replace all placeholders with your project's information
+   - Replace all [placeholders] with your project's information
    - Ensure all sections are completed

 4. **Submit**:
    - Commit your file
    - Create a pull request with a brief description of your project

+(Copy below this line)
 ---

-## Project Template

 # [Project Name]